 - Any other consequence or disciplinary action as outlined by the Student Code of Conduct

 Threats of violence will not be tolerated.
 Students shall not make any threats, suggestions or predictions of violence against any person or group of persons or to the school building orally, in writing, or electronically.
-Any threats or threats of violence (for example, texting, Facebook etc.) — whether or not made during school hours or on school grounds — shall result in immediate suspension from school.
+Any threats or threats of violence (for example, texting, any social media format, messaging, etc.)—whether or not made during school hours or on school grounds—shall result in immediate suspension from school.
 Threats of violence are prosecuted in accordance with New York State Legislation.

 All students are asked to report any and all threats of violence, including jokes and threats of suicide.

 All students involved in a physical altercation, (fighting, etc.) may be subject to external suspension.

 The district reserves the right to hold the student responsible for any costs and/or damages incurred by the district because of a threat.

 The Burnt Hills-Ballston Lake School District defines “weapon” broadly, based on intent and potential to harm another person.